 Meditation classes are NOT therapy, but many have found them therapeutic and helpful in dealing with stress, cravings & difficult emotions more effectively.
 Learning how to relax and ‘switch off’ can help with a good night’s sleep or simply help you to feel calmer at ease and more alive.

-Sally usually teaches a Tuesday evening Calm Meditation & Deep Relaxation (Yoga Nidra) class for those who want something different, are in need of some R & R or maybe a little TLC.
+Sally usually teaches a Tuesday evening Calm Meditation & Deep Relaxation (Yoga Nidra) class (before Covid) ffor those who want something different, are in need of some R & R or maybe a little TLC.
 She guides you using relaxation techniques and calm meditations, as you lie there and let your mind relax.
 They are about surfing the waves between wakefulness and sleep, where the body can relax deeply and positive suggestion can take root.

 “After the first session, I was left with a deep sense of calm and serenity which lasted overnight and into the following day.
 It is as though some long established negative mindset had been temporarily switched off leaving me free to be at peace with myself.”

 Modern life is busy, time constrained, often stressful and for many, finding the time to get started with Meditation can add to this burden.
 Sally’s research, as part of her Masters’ Degree in Mindfulness looked at ‘lite’ Meditation programmes with ‘bite-sized’ practises.
 And the results were so good, her classes are now short, so you don’t have to give up a whole afternoon or evening to practise.
 She teaches short meditations, with clear instructions and there is time too, to reflect and make sense of it all.
 Sally’s classes are relaxed and friendly, but best of all is practising in a group, where calm tranquillity can be found, so that you can re-charge, re-engage and better deal with the busyness of your life.